ropats16/nitya-pools-code-ref/README.md

 When the `x-paid-by` header is present and valid, the ArDrive service will attempt to use the specified sponsor's Nitya Pool credits for the upload.

 ---

+Checkout [Turbo docs](https://docs.ardrive.io/docs/turbo/what-is-turbo.html) for more information on using the Turbo CLI, SDK or API.

+### Fin.
+Thanks for reading.